sachienfernando1306/cpsc483/README.md

 To equip yourself with the trec dataset, simply run the _fast.py_ file, and change the label to _coarse_label_ and _fine_label_ for the 8 classifier and the 50 classifier respectively.
 This code should download the test and train splits into your data file.
 From then, proceed as all the other data.

+build_corpus.py provides you with some starting material if you would like to process a new dataset for yourself.

 **Code Usage**
 1) Remove Words: This code removes stopwords from the dataset and preprocesses the corpus for use in the graph building.
 ```